 In Hawaii, Shaholly decided to pursue modelling.
 People she knew discouraged her from trying out.
 But she remembered all the times as a kid she was told she couldn’t play sports or being told that her disability would hinder her -- she proved all of those people wrong in the past.
 She was determined to prove she could model.

-The first modelling agency she applied to, she was turned down.
+The first modeling agency she applied to, she was turned down.
 They told her, point blank, that she will never be a model because of her arm.
-The blow was painful, but Shaholly picked herself up and pursued modelling from a grassroots angle.
+The blow was painful, but Shaholly picked herself up and pursued modeling from a grassroots angle.
 “I was determined to change the way people saw me and thought about me, and hopefully other people’s disabilities.”

 She produced her own portfolio shoots, networking with photographers and boutiques to model clothing locally.
 Eventually Shaholly not only filled out her portfolio, she made it to covers of many magazines.
 As she became more visible, she found that people would reach out to her, especially as they realized that their own need to embrace ability diversity.